xnileshtiwari/omarchy-waybar/README.md

 ## Key features

-* Shows Taskwarrior TODO items directly in Waybar (quick glance for active and upcoming tasks).
+* Shows Taskwarrior TODO items directly in Waybar (quick glance for active tasks).
 * Integrates with GNOME Pomodoro: a tomato icon shows the timer state and remaining time.
 * **Double-clicking the tomato** starts a Pomodoro session (configurable behavior).
 * When you mark a Taskwarrior task as **active**, it appears on the Waybar for quick context.